-Pursuant to a Series A Preferred Share Purchase Agreement dated 30 November 2007 entered into by and among our Company, Duke Online, Edmond Online, IGG HK, Fuzhou Tianji, and Fuzhou Tianmeng, (i) our Company issued 5,375,000 Series A Preferred Shares to Series A Shareholders, (ii) our Company issued warrants to Series A-1 Shareholders, exercisable at an aggregate price of US\$1,500,000 for 1,343,750 Series A-1 Shares.
-For details of the investment made by the Series A investors, please refer to the paragraph headed "[●]" of this section in the [●].
+Pursuant to a Series A Preferred Share purchase agreement dated 30 November 2007 (the "Series A Preferred Share Purchase Agreement") entered into by and among our Company, Duke Online, Edmond Online, IGG HK, Fuzhou Tianji, and Fuzhou Tianmeng, (i) our Company issued 5,375,000 Series A Preferred Shares to Series A Shareholders, (ii) our Company issued warrants to Series A-1 Investors, exercisable at an aggregate price of US\$1,500,000 for 1,343,750 Series A-1 Shares.
+For details of the investment made by Series A Investors, please refer to the paragraph headed "Pre-IPO Investments" of this section in the prospectus.

-On the same date, our Company entered into the restricted shares agreements ("RSAs") with the Founders, Mr. Guo Wu, Ms. Kai Chen, Mr. Zhixiang Chen and Mr. Yuan Xu, pursuant to which certain amount of the issued shares to them were designated as restricted shares and our Company shall be entitled to repurchase certain amount upon termination of their employment of our Company or its subsidiaries.
+On the same date, our Company entered into the restricted shares agreements ("RSAs") with each of the Founders, Mr. Guo Wu, Ms. Kai Chen, Mr. Zhixiang Chen and Mr. Yuan Xu, pursuant to which certain amount of the issued shares to them were designated as restricted shares and our Company shall be entitled to repurchase certain amount upon termination of their employment of our Company or our subsidiaries.